awk Programs

 any of the special characters as file name wildcards.

-Normally, egrep
+Normally, egrep prints the

 lines that matched.
 If multiple file names are provided on the command